projectara/greybus-spec/source/special.rst

    implemented by the CPort users of any such CPorts shall be as defined in the Manifest.

-The Interface State Lifecycle State is ENUMERATED when the AP receives such a successful response.
+An Interface's Lifecycle State is ENUMERATED when the AP receives such a successful response.
 The enumeration procedure guarantees that the Interface State is in one of two possible values, as follows::